IgniteUI/help-topics/topics/04_Data-Sources/OLAP/01_Flat/00_igOlapFlatDataSource_Overview.md

 -   [**Configuring the Tabular View of the Result Set by Arranging the Columns, Rows, Filters, and Measures of the Pivot Grid (igOlapFlatDataSource, igOlapXmlaDataSource, igPivotDataSelector, igPivotGrid, igPivotView)**](Configuring-the-Tabular-View.html)

-### <a id="integration-with-igniteui"></a>Integration with Ignite UI controls
+### <a id="integration-with-igniteui"></a>Integration with %%ProductName%% controls

-The `igOlapFlatDataSource` component can feed data to those data visualization controls of Ignite UI that are capable of presenting OLAP data.
+The `igOlapFlatDataSource` component can feed data to those data visualization controls of %%ProductName%% that are capable of presenting OLAP data.
 The controls supported at this writing are `igPivotDataSelector`, `igPivotGrid`, and `igPivotView`.

 #### Related Topics: